ibm-cloud-architecture/refarch-data-ai-analytics/docs/preparation/data-replication.md

 For RDBMS the replication mechanism can use asynchronous, semi-synchronous or synchronous replication.
 The classical topology is to have a single leader, that replicates the changes to all the followers, this is mostly to avoid concurrent writes between different servers.

 Most RDBMS uses the master-slave pattern combined with asynchronous replication.
 All write requests are done on the master, but read could happen on slaves.
 It helps to scale out the solution and also to support long distance replications.
 There are different techniques for replication, one of the most common is the file based log shipping, (as used by PostgreSQL), which is triggered once a transaction is committed.
+Logical replication starts by copying a snapshot of the data on the publisher database.
+Once that is done, changes on the publisher are sent to the subscriber as they occur in real time.
+The subscriber applies data in the order in which commits were made on the publisher so that transactional consistency is guaranteed for the publications within any single subscription.
 As a result, there is a window for data loss should the primary server suffer a catastrophic failure; transactions not yet shipped will be lost.

 DB replications are covered with RDBMS features and it offers low administration overhead.
+It is important to note that source and target data structures have to be the same, and change to the table structure is a challenge but can be addressed.

-Now the adoption of database replications will be linked to the data movement requirements.
+Now the adoption of database replication features is linked to the data movement requirements.
+It may not be a suitable solution for microservice coexistance as there is a need to do data transformation on the fly.

-The following diagram presents a generic architecture for real time data replication, using transaction logs as source for data update, a capture agent to load data and send it over the network to an "Apply / Transform" agent responsible to persist to the target destination.
+The following diagram presents a generic architecture for real time data replication, using transaction logs as source for data update, a change data capture agent to load data and send then as event over the network to an "Apply / Transform" agent responsible to persist to the target destination.

 ![](images/data-replication-HL.png)